wistia/wistia-open-docs/_posts/player-api.md

 {% endcodeblock %}

-At this time, the `type` of conversion can be "pre-roll-email", "mid-roll-email", or "post-roll-email", and the `val` is the viewers email address.
+At this time, the `type` of conversion can be "pre-roll-email", "mid-roll-email", or "post-roll-email", and the `val` is an object with keys 'email' for the viewer's email address and 'first\_name' and 'last\_name' if the viewer's name was required.

 ---